Windows Defender Will Not Turn on Windows 11/10/8/7

-Next, just click Back up Now button to execute the operation in Manage page.
+Next, just click the Back up Now button to execute the operation in the Manage page.

 In addition, you can choose the entire system disk to create a hard drive image.
 Or go to Tools page to use its Clone Disk feature to perform a disk cloning for backup.

 Related article: How to Clone a Hard Drive to SSD in Windows 11/10/8/7?

 Can’t turn on Windows Defender Windows 10/11/8/7?
 How to turn on Windows Defender in Windows 11/10/8/7?
 We have shown you solutions to fix the issue of Windows Defender not turning on; just try them one by one.

 To keep your PC safe, you should use the professional and reliable PC backup software, MiniTool ShadowMaker to back up the important files or Windows system automatically.